 Manufacturing complex aerostructure components

 Collins Aerospace has been developing thermoplastic composite technology for more than 20 years.
-Now, with a primary customer collaboration center in the Netherlands and a facility in the U.S., we can bring lightweight aerospace parts at competitive pricing and a more sustainable footprint to aerospace manufacturers worldwide.
+Now, with a primary customer collaboration center in the Netherlands and a facility in the U.S., we can bring lightweight aerospace parts to market with competitive pricing and shorter lead times.

 Riverside, Calif.
 (AS9100)